Bangladesh building explosion kills at least 14; scores hurt

 DHAKA, Bangladesh (AP) — An explosion in a seven-story commercial building in Bangladesh’s capital on Tuesday killed at least 14 people and injured dozens, officials said.

-The explosion occurred in Gulistan, a busy commercial area of Dhaka, but details could not immediately be determined, fire department official Rashed bin Khaled said by phone.
+The explosion occurred in Gulistan, a busy commercial area of Dhaka, but more details could not immediately be determined, fire department official Rashed bin Khaled said by phone.

 It was not immediately clear what caused the explosion.